httpwg/http-extensions/draft-ietf-httpbis-binary-message.md

-The values of these fields follow the rules in HTTP/2 ({{Section 8.3.1 of H2}}) that apply to the "`:method`", "`:scheme`", "`:authority`", and "`:path`" pseudo-header fields respectively.
+The values of these fields follow the rules in HTTP/2 ({{Section 8.3.1 of H2}}) that apply to the "`:method`", "`:scheme`", "`:authority`", and "`:path`" pseudo-header fields, respectively.
 However, where the "`:authority`" pseudo-header field might be omitted in HTTP/2, a zero-length value is encoded instead.

 The format of request control data is shown in {{format-request-control-data}}.